-As noted above, a change in the original study objectives, or any change in protocol that impacts animal welfare, will require the request to be submitted to the IACUC for review and approval.
-Such changes may not be administratively approved.
-The only persons authorized to administratively approve an increase in animal numbers are the IACUC Chair and, in the Chair's absence or unavailability, the Vice-Chair, and Attending Veterinarian.
+A request for more than a 10% increase in animal numbers, or a change in the original study objectives, will require the request to be submitted to the IACUC for review and approval.

+The only persons authorized to administratively approve an increase in animal numbers are the IACUC Chair and, in the Chair's absence or unavailability, the Vice-Chair and Attending Veterinarian.
+However, any change in protocol that impacts animal welfare must be reviewed by the IACUC and may not be administratively handled.